Fall 2019 Program Dates

 What to Bring

-Students do not need to bring supplies to class (you will be contacted if a teacher needs something such as a shoe box or milk carton from home.
-Students should bring a snack for break time.
-We do sell juice boxes for 25 cents.
-Please avoid bringing snacks with peanuts as an ingredient.
-We have several students with severe allergies.
+- Students do not need to bring any supplies to class.
+(You may be contacted if a teacher needs something such as a shoe box or milk carton from home.)

 “I want to share our complete joy with your program!
 It exceeded our expectations on every level: academic, teacher interaction and knowledge, overall environment and peer interaction!”

 Satisfied MITY parent

 “This is a unique experience that helps prepare talented students to be future leaders by developing specific knowledge and skills.
 I’ve not found anything else like it.
 I can see how this sort of specialized, advanced training can really set kids up for success.”